Bio

 USA, Canada, ROW, Europe, Aus & NZ

-Depending on what you view as an official country…to date he has toured (still tours) more than 50!
+Depending on what you view as an official country…to date he has toured (and still tours) more than 50!
 The Tour Locations page has the list – see here.

 2025 saw him touring the US more than he ever has before and 2026 saw him, once again, escaping the UK winter to go to Aus & NZ (290,000 tickets sold – see tour wrap up details, here).